Understanding The Locus Of Control Theory In The Workplace

 2. Problem-Solving: Internals are more likely to take active steps to solve problems, while externals may wait for others to provide solutions.

-3. Handling Feedback: Internals are more likely to seek feedback and use it for improvement, while externals may dismiss feedback as irrelevant.
+3. Handling Feedback: Internals are more likely to seek feedback and use it to improve, while externals may dismiss it as irrelevant.

 4. Risk-Taking: Internals are more likely to take calculated risks, believing in their ability to influence the outcome.

-5. Stress Management: Internals typically handle stress better, as they believe they can control their reactions and emotions.
+5. Stress Management: Internals typically handle stress better, believing they can control their reactions and emotions.

 6. Teamwork: Internals often take a more active role in team projects, while externals may rely more on the team’s efforts.